faosorios/SpatialPack/README.md

-# SpatialPack: Tools for assessment the association between two spatial
+# SpatialPack: Tools for assessment the association between two spatial processes

 Tools to assess the association between two spatial processes.
 Currently, several methodologies are implemented:
 A modified t-test to perform hypothesis testing about the independence between the processes, a suitable nonparametric